-Early Action is a selective, non-binding program that allows academically exceptional candidates who view Loyola College as a top choice for their undergraduate education to learn of their admission decision by January 15 of their senior year.
-Students admitted through Early Action have until May 1, the National Common Reply date, to make their enrollment decision.
+Early Action is a selective, nonbinding program that allows academically exceptional candidates who view Loyola as a top choice for their undergraduate education to learn of their admission decision by January 15 of their senior year.
+Students admitted through Early Action have until May 1, the Candidate's National Reply date, to make their enrollment decision.

-All credentials must be postmarked no later than November 15.
+All credentials must be postmarked no later than November 1.
 Candidates for Early Action will be evaluated primarily on their high school record through the junior year.
-SAT-I (Reading/Math) scores and/or ACT scores from the October administration will be considered.
+SAT-I (reading/math) scores and/or ACT scores from the October administration will be considered if students choose to submit these scores.

-Students applying to a binding early decision program at another institution are not permitted to apply for Early Action at Loyola College.
-However, students are free to apply to other non-binding Early Action and Regular Decision programs at other institutions.
-The Admission Committee reserves the right to admit or defer any candidate for admission.
+Students applying to Loyola through Early Action are free to apply to a binding early decision program and/or to nonbinding Early Action and Regular Decision programs at other institutions.
+It is the student's responsibility to abide by the Early Decision guidelines outlined by the institution the student is applying to for admission.
+The Admission Committee reserves the right to admit, defer, or deny any candidate for admission.
 Deferred Early Action applicants will then be considered for admission under the provision of Regular Decision.
 A student who has not applied for Early Action, but has submitted a completed application by the deadline, may be admitted under the provision of Early Action.